 What is the meaning of sustainable fashion?

-Sustainable fashion refers to companies and individuals implementing environmentally friendly, sustainable practices in clothing production, sale, and use.
+Sustainable fashion refers to companies and individuals implementing environmentally friendly, sustainable practises in clothing production, sale, and use.
 For brands, this includes more ethical material sourcing, manufacturing, packaging, distribution, retail, collection, and recycling.

 How is the fashion industry unsustainable?